 How do you feel about surprises?
 Perhaps it depends on the type of surprise you experience.
 A surprise tax bill can be upsetting, but a surprise tax refund can be a cause for celebration.
 In this mission, we are looking to create delightful surprises for your family.

 What does surprise have to do with creativity?
 Introducing surprising elements into one’s life builds flexibility.
 Not the kind of flexibility that you can gain from a dance class, but the mental flexibility which is so important for developing your creative capacity.
 Ultimately, mental flexibility helps us to adapt to change and exploit the opportunities that suddenly emerge.

-Mission Four: Summer of Surprises!
+Activity Four: Summer of Surprises!

-For this mission, you and your family will generate a list of things you could do over the rest of the summer.
+For this activity, you and your family will generate a list of things you could do over the rest of the summer.
 You will need to set a parameter of how long the surprise will take to complete.
 For example, an hour, a half-day, or a full day.
 Invite everyone in your family to generate ten things they would like to do in that set of time.
 Write down one idea per post-it, fold them up, and put them into a bowl or bucket (which you can have your child decorate if they wish!).
 Before the ideas go into the bucket, make sure they can be completed within the time parameters, your budget, and safety.

 Here are some examples:

 - Go park-hopping

 - Clean the basement